Close Search

 For specific dates and zones, check the regulations

-We added a table called “Other Good Deer Hunts” to this deer section.
-This list of units is to give applicants below the max point pool an idea of what units are available to them and the harvest success within them.
-Most of these hunts are conducted in the X zones and are either archery or rifle.
-These X zone units are very similar in trophy quality and are reflective of other states’ general mule deer hunts as they issue a number of permits for archery and rifle seasons.
-X zones are primarily along the Nevada border, so there are always a handful of big bucks that come out of these units.
+We added a table called “Other Good Deer Hunts” to this section.
+This list of units is to give applicants who have max points or want the best harvest success with big deer and the harvest success with them.
+Most of these hunts are muzzleloader hunts.
+These X zones are entirely archery or draw only rifle units and offer higher hunter success rates.
+If you are new to the state’s general deer process, this table shows a number of permit-only units across the Nevada border, so there are always a handful of big bucks that come out of these units.
 Harvest success on some of these hunts can be misleading when you see 50%-60% harvest out of certain units as most of the bucks harvested are 2 and 3-points.
 Typically, the areas that have high harvest success coupled with a good percentage of 4-point buck harvest take 4 to 5+ points to draw.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!